onionshare/onionshare/BUILD.md

 If you want to build the installer:

 * Go to http://nsis.sourceforge.net/Download and download the latest NSIS.
-I downloaded `nsis-3.01-setup.exe`.
+I downloaded `nsis-3.02.1-setup.exe`.
 * Add `C:\Program Files (x86)\NSIS` to the path.

 If you want to sign binaries with Authenticode:

 * You'll need a code signing certificate.
-I roughly followed [this guide](http://blog.assarbad.net/20110513/startssl-code-signing-certificate/) to make one using my StartSSL account.
+I got an open source code signing certificate from [Certum](https://www.certum.eu/certum/cert,offer_en_open_source_cs.xml).
 * Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.

 ### To make a .exe: